rbuurma/rise-23/RiseSyllabus23.md

 + Michel Foucault, from *Discipline and Punish*, 195-228 (can skim first chapter included on pdf if you want to)
 + D.A.
 Miller, from *The Novel and the Police* (chapter 2, 41-45, 52-57)

 ### Week 11: Henry James, *Daisy Miller*

 ##### November 13
 + *Daisy Miller*, all
-+ Writing Assignment #5 revision due; Writing Assignment #6 assigned
++ Writing Assignment #5 revision due THURSDAY midnight; OPTIONAL Writing Assignment #6 assigned

 ##### November 15
 + *Daisy Miller*, continued
++ Writing Assignment #7 (final paper) assigned

 ##### November 17
 + *Daisy Miller*, continued